mstable/MIPs/MIPS/mip-35.md

 The existing Meta Vault will be maintained under the control of mStable team, with the goal of finalizing its sunsetting and facilitating user redeems.

-The eventual sunset of mUSD and Save products would follow the approach described in [MIP31](https://forum.mstable.org/t/mip-31-product-sunset-approach/992).
+The eventual sunset of mUSD and Save products would follow the approach described in [MIP 31](./mip-31).

 [quote="dimsome, post:1, topic:992"]

 ### mAssets and Save

-* Upgrade the mAssets’s `migrateBassets` to support migrating bAssets from platforms back to the mAsset contract
+- Upgrade the mAssets’s `migrateBassets` to support migrating bAssets from platforms back to the mAsset contract

-* Remove platform integration
+- Remove platform integration

-* Set swap and redeem fee to 0
+- Set swap and redeem fee to 0

-* Set new min-max weights (5% and 95%)
+- Set new min-max weights (5% and 95%)

-* This applies to mUSD and mBTC on Ethereum mainnet and to mUSD on Polygon
+- This applies to mUSD and mBTC on Ethereum mainnet and to mUSD on Polygon

 ### Feeder Pools

-* Upgrade the Feeder Pool’s `migrateBassets` to support migrating bAssets from platforms back to the Feeder Pool contract
+- Upgrade the Feeder Pool’s `migrateBassets` to support migrating bAssets from platforms back to the Feeder Pool contract

-* Remove integration contracts if present
+- Remove integration contracts if present

-* Set swap and redeem fee to 0
+- Set swap and redeem fee to 0

-* This applies to mUSD and mBTC on Ethereum mainnet and to mUSD on Polygon
+- This applies to mUSD and mBTC on Ethereum mainnet and to mUSD on Polygon

-* Exception: GUSD is still integrated with Iron Bank, a full withdrawal from the integration contract to cache as specified in [MIP 23](https://mips.mstable.org/MIPS/mip-23.html) was not possible without further changes.
+- Exception: GUSD is still integrated with Iron Bank, a full withdrawal from the integration contract to cache as specified in [MIP 23](./mip-23) was not possible without further changes.
 The GUSD contract will be adjusted to allow partial migration of assets back to the cache.

 [/quote]